-- 1. Grab the wiper arm just below the blade attachment and pull it as far away from the glass as possible.
+1. Grab the wiper arm with one hand close to the arm/blade joint and pull it as far away from the glass as possible.
 Do not use excessive force because it can break the wiper arm at the heel.
-Hold it there until the next step. - 2.
-Grab the wiper blade with your other hand and use your fingers to push the wiper arm tip through the wiper blade center to separate the blade from the arm. - 3.
-Attach the new wiper to the wiper arm and press it into place until a click is heard.
+Hold it there until the next step.

+2. Grab the primary structure of the blade with the other hand close to the arm/blade joint.